 Permission from Conservation Halton is required to develop in an area regulated by Conservation Halton.
-If it can be demonstrated to the satisfaction of Conservation Halton that the development, alteration or interference will not affect the control of flooding, erosion, dynamic beaches, pollution or the conservation of the area, Conservation Halton may grant permission.
+If it can be demonstrated to the satisfaction of Conservation Halton that the development activity, alteration or interference is not likely to affect the control of flooding, erosion, dynamic beaches, or unstable soil and bedrock, and the activity is not likely to create conditions or circumstances that, in the event of a natural hazard, might jeopardize the health or safety of persons or result in the damage or destruction of property; Conservation Halton may grant permission.

 Online mapping shows the approximate areas that Conservation Halton regulates but it is always best to contact Conservation Halton to confirm if the works you are proposing will require a permit.
 This way, we can let you know if your property or activity is regulated by Conservation Halton and whether your proposal requires permission.
 If permission is required, we will assist you through the permit review process.
 You can send an email to envserv@hrca.on.ca or contact the staff responsible for the municipality of your property: